adjust/flutter_sdk/README.md

 flutter packages get
 ```

-Note: if you are using Visual Studio Code to develop your app, upon editing `pubspec.yaml`, it will automatically run this command, so it is not needed to be ran manually.
+**Note**: If you are using Visual Studio Code to develop your app, upon editing `pubspec.yaml`, it will automatically run this command, so you don't need to run it manually.

 ### <a id="qs-gps"></a>[Android] Add Google Play Services